chrisg4github/PostgreSQL/README.md

 # postgres-sql
-Postgres sql files and images created using SQL Workbench and pgAdmin.
+PostgresSQL files and images created using SQLWorkbench and pgAdmin.